 In reality, there are archiving companies that specialize in on-premise solutions, that have perfected both their systems and technical support and that can deliver excellent value for money.

 Although there are many legacy solutions whose software hasn’t been updated in years, solutions that are getting very difficult to maintain and poorly designed and complex systems that require extensive training and administrator time, 60% of tech leads still put on-premise before the cloud.

 - tighter integration with email servers and LDAP

 - customization capabilities (add-ons for mobile, social media and file archiving, customizable user roles and policies etc.)

 - and lower costs in the long run.

 All Jatheon’s solutions are easily expandable, feature powerful server-grade hardware, offer easy integration with major mail clients and are backed by 24/7 monitoring and tech support, free hardware maintenance, free legacy data ingestion and free appliance replacement after four years.

-When it comes to archiving appliances, it does pay to choose wisely.
-If you’re still evaluating your options or need more info on information archiving, read this white paper, contact us or schedule your personal demo.
+When it comes to archiving appliances, it does pay off to choose wisely.
+If you’re still evaluating your options or need more info on information archiving, contact us or schedule your personal demo.